keep-starknet-strange/madara/docs/sharingan-starter-pack.md

 [node info](https://starknet-madara.netlify.app/?rpc=wss%3A%2F%2Fsharingan.cartridge.gg/#/explorer/node)
 tab.

-Currently, `sequencers` are choosen by Starkware, and you can join as a `fullnode` only.
+Currently, `sequencers` are chosen by Starkware, and you can join as a `fullnode` only.

 ## Participate to Sharingan as a fullnode